 The facilities must be cleaned and disinfected on a regular basis, including at the beginning of the workday, before and after lunch or break time, and at the end of each shift.
 Proper cleaning includes all surfaces that may be touched by people during their use of the facilities e.g. tap handles, paper towel dispenser handles.
 Acceptable disinfectants for use are identified here:

 According to current data the virus is transmitted by:

-- Breathing in droplets in the air that are generated when people cough or sneeze.
+- Breathing in droplets in the air that are generated when people cough, sneeze, talk or breathe.

 - Close contact with other people (e.g. shaking hands or hugging).